Knowledge Bases

 Embedder Configuration

-Knowledge bases use the same embedder configured in the memory section:
+Semantic knowledge bases use the same embedder configured in the memory section.

 memory: